kristyanne/generator-kristy/README.md

 Then watch the magic happen.
 How disappointing.

+### Options

+To skip the NPM installation, run the generator with the --skip-install flag:

+`yo kristy --skip-install`

 ## TODO

 - Normalize Include: is there a way to exclude files being copies to the project dir?
 Don't want their gruntfile and stuff.